danh21/Arduino_Basic_Projects/README.md

 # Source:
     - Blink:
         + Version 1: blink led using delay function.
-        + Version 2: blink led using timer.
+        + Version 2: blink led using millis function.
+        + Version 3: blink led using timeout library.

     - Toggle:
         + Version 1: use button to toggle led, using polling method.